 We published research this week which provides some evidence for this.
 We surveyed 23 rewilding sites across England, between them covering over 75,000 rewilding acres, and discovered that rewilding marginal land can significantly boost job numbers and volunteering opportunities.
 That’s in addition to tackling climate breakdown and potentially improving our health and wellbeing.
 All round, a win-win for us humans — who are, after all, part of nature too.

-These landowners — many of them part of our new Rewilding Network — answered questions about livestock levels and types, the reintroductions and interventions they’re making or planning — and the role of people in their projects.
+These landowners — many of them part of the Rewilding Network, supported by Rewilding Britain — answered questions about livestock levels and types, the reintroductions and interventions they’re making or planning — and the role of people in their projects.

 The good news is that this data shows a 47% increase in full-time equivalent jobs and a nine-fold increase in volunteering opportunities since rewilding began.
 We found that food production can continue on marginal land that’s rewilding, with all the sites we surveyed continuing to generate income from food production, livestock and other enterprises.
 A potential economic boost to add to all the other benefits of rewilding.